DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxVectorMap/1 Configuration/legends/customizeText.md

 The text for the legend item to display.

 ---
-This option accepts a function that returns the text for a legend item.
+This property accepts a function that returns the text for a legend item.
 When implementing this function, you can access useful data on the legend item using the function's argument.